ayl48/FastRobots/source/Lab10.md

 ## Simulation Results
-The odometry model is plotted in red, ground truth in green, and belief in blue.
+In the simulation plots, the odometry model is plotted in red, ground truth in green, and belief in blue (only shown for localization with Bayes).
+As shown in the video below, the odometry model alone is pretty inadequate as points are drawn outside the map boundary.
+When we add the Bayes filter to the localization simulation, we can see that the belief approximates the robot's true position very well as it tracks the ground truth plot.

 ### Localization Without Bayes Filter
+<iframe width="560" height="315" src="https://www.youtube.com/embed/smKoO4KSoWQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Localization With Bayes
-<iframe width="560" height="315" src="https://www.youtube.com/embed/PDJ9GCCFWjM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/tBCk44oePKg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ___
 ## References